 Clothing & Footwear

-No Disney packing list would be complete without addressing the Florida weather you will find in the Orlando area.
+No Disney World packing list would be complete without addressing the Florida weather you will find in the Orlando area.
 While Florida stays warm for most of the year, there are times in the winter months that can be on the cooler side, mostly from December – February.
 If you opt to travel to Disney World during these times you’ll need to be prepared for a wide range of temperatures.
 We suggest packing both shorts and pants, and short-sleeved shirts and jackets/sweatshirts.
 Yes, you can always buy what you need at the parks, but you can save some money by being prepared before you leave for your trip.

-This part of the list are items that are going to be items that are going to help you handle all the challenges and elements that Disney can throw at you.
-When you are asking yourself “What to pack for Disney World?”, sometimes you have to think about a few what if sccenarios and this portion of the list addresses those elements.
+This part of the list are items that are going to be items that are going to help you handle all the challenges and elements that Disney World can throw at you.
+When you are asking yourself “What to pack for Disney World?”, sometimes you have to think about a few what if scenarios and this portion of the list addresses those elements.

 Park Bag – You can either carry it with things in it already, or pack it away in your suitcase, but you will probably want to have a good park bag to take with you to the parks.
 I used to be one of those people that would just have my phone, Magicband, and maybe a water bottle…and then I had a child and everything changed!
-It is essential for me to have my park bag filled with some of things I mentioned previously, like sunscreen, snacks, ponchos, etc. You want your bag to be versatile and sturdy, but not too bulky.
+It is essential for me to pack my park bag with some of things I mentioned previously, like sunscreen, snacks, ponchos, etc. You want your bag to be versatile and sturdy, but not too bulky.
 For that reason we actually designed our own bag for our Disney trips, which we affectionately call our “Mountain Trekker Bag”.
 We designed it with all of the things that a park bag should have: compartments, waterproof, lightweight, strong, and roomy.
 It’s honestly the best bag I have taken to Disney World!
 You can click here for more information on the Mountain Trekker Bag.

 - Gold Bond Medicated Powder – This is our go to and works the best, it even can work to get rid of rashes that can pop up from the heat also.
 Don’t leave home without it